-This time of year is an exciting time for many gardeners as they begin to plan for a new season.
+This time of year is exciting for many gardeners as they begin to plan for a new season.
 Seed catalogues and nurseries are sending daily e-blasts, teasing the senses to encourage orders.
-This is when gardeners think about how … Continue reading
+This is when gardeners think about how to approach … Continue reading

 Are Those Worms Really Good for Your Garden?

 So you thought worms were your friend?
 Think again!
 The worms we think of as our “native” garden friendly earthworms are actually not native to the northeast.
 When the last glaciers receded they scraped the soil and took the native … Continue reading